← All workflows

 Why teams use it

-Build examination outlines strategically designed to secure binding corporate admissions
+Build examination outlines strategically sequenced to secure binding corporate admissions

-Prepare corporate designees thoroughly with organized subject-matter preparation guides
+Prepare corporate designees thoroughly with AI-generated knowledge gap analyses and preparation guides

 Questions

-Can CaseMark help with both taking and defending 30(b)(6) depositions?
+Can CaseMark handle both taking and defending 30(b)(6) depositions?

 How does the AI ensure topics meet the 'reasonable particularity' standard?

 CaseMark applies established case law standards to evaluate each topic for proper time-bounding, specificity, relevance to claims, and avoidance of legal conclusions.
-It flags topics that may be challenged as overbroad or unduly burdensome.
+It flags topics that may be vulnerable to objections and suggests revisions to strengthen them.

 Related